Twitter asserts that it won’t ban Trump because he’s a world leader

 While plenty of Trump’s older tweets dabble in online harassment, it sounds like anything goes for world leaders so long as they’re elected.
 But lots of despots are “elected.”
 Would Rodrigo Duterte get the same pass were he to threaten state-sponsored brutality in specific terms?
 Would Kim Jong-un?
 According to this, it sounds like yes.

 If you’re still using Twitter, you probably won’t be surprised by the fact that the company retains its right to impose its own rules selectively — after all, it’s been doing so for years.
-Calling for Twitter to take an ideological stand in order to prevent a social media-spurred international nuclear conflict is a nice thought, but considering how deeply committed tech companies are to the illusion of neutrality — which happens to dovetail nicely with the spineless art of self preservation — it’s not a very realistic one.Featured Image: Chip Somodevilla/Getty Images
+Calling for Twitter to take an ideological stand in order to prevent a social media-spurred international nuclear conflict is a nice thought, but considering how deeply committed tech companies are to the illusion of neutrality — which happens to dovetail nicely with the spineless art of self-preservation — it’s not a very realistic one.Featured Image: Chip Somodevilla/Getty Images

 0